.png)

 - It captures the team's excitement and shares a sense of purpose.

-If you have ideas of where you want to take your business, now is the time to write them down and create your product vision.
+- If you have ideas of where to take your business, now is the time to write them down and create your product vision.

 How to create a product vision that rocks

-For starters, let’s agree that a good product vision is not something that a product owner crafts in a vacuum.
-Even if you are a solo founder, it still makes sense to invite people who can validate your ideas and can help you with creating a product vision.
+For starters, let's agree that a good product vision is not something that a product owner crafts in a vacuum.
+Even if you are a solo founder, inviting people who can validate your ideas and help you create a product vision still makes sense.

-For bigger teams, relevant stakeholders, key team players should be involved in the co-creation of a vision.
-Gather the team for more creative brainstorming and make sure that everyone takes this meeting seriously.
-Motivated brainstorming group will deliver the best results.
+For bigger teams, relevant stakeholders and key team players should be involved in co-creating a vision.
+Gather the team for more creative brainstorming and ensure everyone takes this meeting seriously.
+A motivated brainstorming group will deliver the best results.

-Clear agenda for the meeting will help to keep everyone focused and get a product vision draft ready by the end of this strategic meeting.
-We would recommend several techniques that can help you define a product vision.
+A clear agenda for the meeting will help keep everyone focused and prepare a product vision draft by the end of this strategic meeting.
+We recommend several techniques for defining a product vision.

-One effective technique is to ask everyone in the group to write what is their vision for the product.
-Then participants hand the note to the person next to them and everyone edits the statement they received.
+One effective technique is to ask everyone in the group to write down their vision for the product.
+Then, participants hand the note to the person next to them, and everyone edits the statement they receive.
 Repeat the procedure several times.
 Compare the statements the group has created and see what they have in common.

 Contrast your ideas with other viewpoints or perspectives.
-Think of what you want to accomplish but also of what you won’t be doing on this path.
-For example, ‘What areas of the product will we develop?’ vs ‘What areas we will not focus on?’.
+Think of what you want to accomplish and what you won't be doing on this path.
+For example, 'What areas of the product will we develop?' vs. 'What areas will we not focus on?'.
 Such practice is very useful in solidifying the vision.

 Here are a few more questions you can ask to figure out what your product vision is: